jb-santos/svyEffects/README.md

 either:

-- the *average marginal effects* approach (also known as *marginal effects at observed values*, or *adjusted predictions*); or
+- the *average marginal effects* approach (also known as *marginal effects at observed values*); or
 - the *marginal effects at reasonable/representative/typical values* approach (also known as *marginal effects for the average case*).

-These approaches are analogous to Stata’s commands `margins x` and `margins x, at`, respectively.
+These approaches are analogous to `Stata`’s commands `margins x` and `margins x, at`, respectively.

-After calculating predicted probabilities, it will then calculate differences in probabilities (also known as *contrasts*/*pairwise comparisons* for categorical predictors or *first differences* for continuous predictors) using:
+After calculating predicted probabilities, it will then calculate differences in probabilities (also known as *contrasts*/*pairwise comparisons* for categorical predictors and *first differences* for continuous predictors) using:

-- for continuous predictors, the change across the entire range of the variable (by default), or a one-unit or one-standard-deviation change centred on the mean; or
+- for continuous predictors, the change across the entire range of the variable (by default), or a one-unit change centred on the mean or a one-standard-deviation change centred on the mean; or
 - for categorical predictors, all pairwise differences.

 For both predictions and differences, it uses simulation methods (the